Are you watering enough?

 If you have a garden where plants are in the ground, the natural ground water enables you to not worry a lot about watering until a drought occurs.
 In case of a drought, the best time to water is in the evening or early morning, before it gets too hot.
 This enables the plant to have time to take the water up before it evaporates.
 For larger trees, use a sprinkler so that you are getting water to more of the root zone (remember that tree roots extend past the leaf crown on older trees).
 For smaller plants, with water conservation in mind, water by hand on an as needed basis.

-So...
-I’ve been a gardener for over 30 years, do I think irrigation systems work?
+So... we have been gardeners for over 30 years, do we think irrigation systems work?
 Absolutely!
 Keep in mind that an irrigation system is only a tool to help you be a better gardener.
 Ultimately it’s your own senses, paying attention to what your plants look like, feeling the soil for dryness, and looking at the upcoming weather that is going to help make your garden flourish.
+When you look good, we look good!